North Bay Park – Overview

 The lagoon is also filled with turtles.
 In the summer you will easily spot them sunning themselves on the logs and shorelines.

 At the far end of the boardwalk is an observation tower.
 Climbing to the top of the tower gives a great view of the whole lagoon.

 The boardwalk connects with a trail that crosses the causeway on the outer edge of the lagoon.
 This part of the trail features a series of gracefully arched bridges connecting the sections of the causeway.
 All along this section, there are benches and tables.
 These provide a great place to sit and watch the birds and other animals that inhabit the lagoon and the lake beyond.

 At the end of the causeway, the trail branches again.
 To the right, it continues past the fishing pier and around the north end of Ford Lake.
 Eventually, this exits to the Grove St parking lot.
-In the other direction, you pass though the woods again to join the path through the wetlands and then back to the main parking lot.
+In the other direction, you pass through the woods again to join the path through the wetlands and then back to the main parking lot.
 This section of the path is packed earth/wood chips and often damp (i.e. squishy).
 If you have mobility issues, I’d suggest just turning back on the causeway and just retracing your steps.

-This is a great park and is rarely crowed.
-Head on down and enjoy it as soon as you can,
+This is a great park and is rarely crowded.
+Head on down and enjoy it as soon as you can.

 Where is this?